ambielecki/dwa15-fall2018/laravel/db-conventions.md

 Just like a [code style guide](/misc/code-style.md) creates consistency within projects and amongst development teams, a set of conventions for database design is also important.

-In addition to creating consistency, many of the following

 The following is a set of conventions you should follow when designing/building your database tables in this course.

+ Not only will these conventions create consistency in our projects, we'll also see that many of them are expected/utilized by Laravel's database tools.

 ## Database
 + No set conventions - could be the app name (e.g. `foobooks`) or named after the project (e.g. `project4`)